Serious Versus Deadly Snakebites

 Pets, Farm Animals and Snakebite

 Many dogs are bitten by snakes, usually while trying to kill a snake.
-Cats are very quick and smart enough to attack juvenile snakes and are seldom bitten.
-Farm animals, including sheep, goats, horses and cows often suffer from snake bites, usually on the face or neck, and this may result in severe swelling and tissue damage.
+Cats are very quick and smart enough to attack juvenile snakes only and are seldom bitten.
+Farm animals, including sheep, goats, horses and cows may suffer from snake bites, usually on the face or neck, and this may result in severe swelling and tissue damage.

 Popular myths that are meaningless in saving your pet or farm animal after a snakebite